It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 They had all 50 of them sign it in defense of Dingy Harry.

-Now the headline of this story, Democrat Field seeks new moves to halt war.
+Now, the headline of this story: Democrat Field seeks new moves to halt war.

-Now, I'm not going to read the whole story to you, and I I'm not.
+Now, I'm not going to read the whole story to you, and I'm not even going to read the excerpts.

 I'm just going to summarize this for you.

-You know the media has devoted reams of paper and hours of busy broadcast time discussing the ways the Iraq war has been hurting Republicans and will hurt Republicans.
+You know, the media has devoted reams of paper and hours of busy broadcast time discussing the ways the Iraq war has been hurting Republicans and will hurt Republicans.

 They've been destroying George W. Bush.